UK exporters need to complete an Annex VII document when they are shipping non-hazardous ‘green list’ waste such as waste paper.

 Examples of green list waste

-In England, paper, paperboard and paper product wastes (B3020) qualify as green list waste provided they are not mixed with hazardous wastes.
+In England, paper, paperboard and paper product wastes (B3020) qualify as green list waste provided they are not mixed with that country’s definition of hazardous wastes.
 So do textile wastes (B3030) such as silk waste or waste of wool and yarn, and rubber wastes (B3040) such as waste and scrap of hard rubber, ebonite being one example.
+Other secondary raw materials such as certain types of waste plastic also qualify.

 Pre-shipment submissions for Scotland and Northern Ireland